 Hocking, however, did not purchase the condominium in the initial offering from the developer.
 He purchased in the secondary market from the Libermans.
 Further, Hocking entered into the rental pool agreement with HCP [an entity not affiliated with the real estate broker, Dubois], and has, defendants argue, failed to demonstrate any link between HCP and the developer.
 Finally, unlike the investors in Howey, Hocking could legally terminate the [rental pool agreement] according to its terms and regain control over the condominium.
-We must determine therefore whether these differences from Howey make Hocking's alleged transaction into an ordinary real estate purchase of a security.
+We must determine therefore whether these differences from Howey make Hocking's alleged transaction into an ordinary real estate purchase or whether it nevertheless could prove to be the purchase of a security.191

 Critically, the majority in Hocking did not assume that because the purchase of the condominium and the rental pool agreement directly from the developer would have constituted an investment contract transaction, that the purchase of those same items from a secondary seller through the broker should automatically be treated as an investment contract transaction as well.
-Rather, the majority's analysis relied on an application of the Howey test to the specific facts and circumstances surrounding Hocking's (secondary market) purchase of the condominium and the rental purchase agreement before them.
+192 Rather, the majority's analysis relied on an application of the Howey test to the specific facts and circumstances surrounding Hocking's (secondary market) purchase of the condominium and the rental purchase agreement before them.

-&lt;sup>190 Hocking II, supra note [185] at p.
+190 Hocking II, supra note [185] at p.
 1462 (emphasis added).